Students whose conduct is under review based on the Code have the following rights:

 3.1.6 To respond to the information presented and to question witnesses, through a hearing board or Hearing Officer.
 Respondents in disciplinary proceedings are expected to answer questions concerning their conduct.
 Disciplinary proceedings are administrative in nature and the person or board reviewing the case needs to have all relevant information available in order to reach a result.
-If the respondent refuses to answer questions, a decision will be made based upon the information present in the record.
+If the Respondent refuses to answer questions, a decision will be made based upon the information present in the record.
 Students whose alleged misconduct may subject them to criminal proceedings should consult with their own legal counsel regarding their rights.

 3.1.7 To deny responsibility (without being charged for lying in relation to that denial) if proven responsible.
-However, a student may be charged, or be subjected to more stringent sanctions, for lying about the facts of the case.
+However, a Student may be charged, or be subjected to more stringent sanctions, for lying about the facts of the case.

 3.1.8 To appeal an adverse decision as described below in section 7.

-3.1.11 To waive any of the above rights, provided that the waiver is made freely and in writing.
+3.1.13 To waive any of the above rights, provided that the waiver is made freely and in writing.